-Yet the Apostle Paul makes clear that he continued to practise his trade of tentmaking alongside taking the gospel to the gentiles.
+The Apostle Paul makes clear that he continued to practise his business of tentmaking as he proclaimed the gospel.
 His was not a ministry confined to church buildings, solely supported by the generosity of others (important though that was at times).
-It was, in the words of the businessman and writer Ed Silvoso, a ‘ministry in the marketplace’.
+It was what is often called a ‘ministry in the marketplace’.

 The role of Churches Together’s Business Champion is to explore what ‘ministry in the marketplace’ looks like in the 21st century.

-Philip Tutt-Leppard, our Business Champion, has run his own public relations business for nearly 20 years.
-He is keen to collaborate with others to create a strategy that will put God at the heart of more businesses in Winchester in a way that will ensure the city thrives for the benefit of all.
+Philip Tutt-Leppard, our Business Champion, has run his own public relations company for nearly 20 years.
+He is keen to collaborate with others to put God at the heart of more businesses in Winchester in a way that will ensure the city thrives for the benefit of all.

-- a revival of one:one prayer and prophecy for the needs of business in Winchester
+- a revival of one:one prayer and prophecy for the needs of Winchester businesses

-- opening up co-working spaces in church buildings for lone workers and start-ups
+- opening co-working spaces in church buildings for lone workers and start-ups

-Philip is engaging with business owners, business and cultural organisations, local authorities, educational bodies, churches and other Christian services to understand where the solutions lie.
+Philip is engaging with business owners and cultural organisations, local authorities, educational bodies, churches and other Christian services to understand how best to help Winchester thrive.
+After all, we all #LoveWinchester.
 If you would like to contribute, please contact him on firstname.lastname@example.org.